bitfield/gotestdox/README.md

 To deal with this, there's one extra rule specific to `testgox`:

-* If the test name contains exactly one underscore before the first slash, it's interpreted as marking the end of a multi-word function name: `HandleFoo_DoesBar` -> `HandleFoo does bar`.
+* If the test name contains at least one underscore, the first underscore is interpreted as marking the end of a multi-word function name: `HandleFoo_DoesBar` -> `HandleFoo does bar`.

 This isn't great, but I can't think of any better way to handle this at the moment.
 At least it means you can write test names for multi-word functions without them looking _too_ weird.